solenopsys/community/Writerside/topics/technologies/converged/converged.md

 # Converged Framework

+Converged is an industrial framework designed for creating digital factories capable of managing thousands of devices.
+It enables simultaneous processing of business data, such as orders and payments, and the control of production systems.
+This is achieved through a cluster-based distributed data processing system.

 ## Architecture

 Converged is a framework for creating applications, similar to Android.
 Any network participant can create and publish their own application.